-A gift for a tired gut
+A gift for the gut

 Even better?
-Generally, there is a wide belief in the natural health community that bone broth may give your daily probiotic supplement a leg up.
+Generally, there is a wide belief in the natural health community that bone broth may also give your daily probiotic supplement a leg up.
 “We don’t believe bone broth is providing the gut with probiotics, but we believe it’s causing the internal environment to be ideal for the growth of your own probiotics,” says Rubin says.
 “That’s why we believe it’s great for the gut, because it helps to balance your microbiome.”

 Bone broth has many benefits.
 It’s a simple, straightforward food.
 The ingredients it takes to make it are not extremely hard to find or particularly expensive.

 So why are so many people still missing out?

 The benefits of consuming bone broth seem endless.
 It’s highly effective and it tastes good.
 It’s not hard to work into a daily routine.

 But often when people start out on a new bone broth protocol, they quickly realize that making bone broth takes hours and hours of time, and to repeat the process over and over becomes cumbersome.

 First, it requires finding the bones, tendons and ligaments that are going to simmer.
 Then, the ingredients must be simmered for at least 12 to 24 hours—sometimes as long as 36 to 48 hours or more.

 That’s a long time.
 And for people looking to get multiple servings of bone broth per day, it can feel daunting.